sarahgoodwin93/project1-The-Hike-Site/README.md

 The Suggests Walks buttons allows users to click directly into the area they want to see, rather than having to navigate through the whole page via scrolling.

-The two 'What to Pack' buttons allow users to go directly to their releveant walk length to be able to access the checklist straight away and see the suggested gear for that month.
+The two 'What to Pack' buttons allow users to go directly to their relevant walk length to be able to access the checklist straight away and see the suggested gear for that month.

 The homepage will adjust to fit the size of your screen, with elements and sections moving from taking up the full width, to moving on-top of each other for smaller screen sizes.